 First things first, I would like to say a huge thank you to Elin for writing such a wonderful and inspiring post.
 Not only does it send out a very important and not-well-understood message, it’s also beautifully written.
-So, I’m genuinely over the moon with this post and I’m so happy I get to feature it on my blog.
+I’m genuinely over the moon with this post and I’m so happy I get to feature it on my blog.

 Elin is the owner of My Blurred World, an award-winning disability and lifestyle blog which features a whole range of posts, from ’10 things not to say to someone with chronic fatigue’ to ‘5 things I do when I’m struggling with sight loss’.
-The writing and the content is amazing and I would urge anyone to go and check My Blurred World out to learn about the perspective of somebody who is blind/visually impaired.
+The content is amazing and I would urge anyone to go and check My Blurred World out to learn about the perspective of somebody who is blind/visually impaired.

 I hope you love reading the post just as much as I did.